 Peel ginger and slice roughly 2 mm pieces

-Place in a saucepan and cover with water, bring to the boil and simmer for 15 min.
+Place in a saucepan with about 500 ml water, bring to the boil for 15 – 20 min.
 Drain the water (I don’t throw this water away but freeze it in ice cubes to add to drinks, hot or cold Rooibos tea is divine with a ginger lift and there are a host of health benefits in ginger).
-Repeat this step 3 x

 Store in the fridge